saremeskandary/megaweapon-staking/README.md

 `staking currently not enabled` use hook useToggleStaking()

+4- error
+`new stake time cannot be shorter`

+5- error
+`previous epoch not set`

 ----------------------
 ----------------------
 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.